Jordanlew03/Jordan_Lewis_Data_Analytics_Repo/README.md

 Description: This project focuses on the study of abortion rates, median household income, and unemployment rates in the United States over time and their relationship to each other.
 It involves Minitab statistical tools and Excel for data prep and cleaning, one-way ANOVA test, Tukey Comparison, and multi-regression test and techniques, and discovered that abortion rates and medium household income had no correlation but abortion rates and unemployment rates do have a relationship to each other.

 Files:
-- MG 220: Data Analytics Project-Jordan Lewis: Detailed report outlining methodology and results
+- MG 220: Data Analytics Project-Jordan Lewis.docx: Detailed report outlining methodology and results

 ### Project 2: Gun Background Checks and Gun Crime Rates in the United States over time using Tableau Prep Builder and Tableau